 As far as workout performance goes, it depends per person.
 There’s research showing that fasted training has no significant effect on workout performance, but your personal experience may be different.

 The Bottom Line on Meal Frequency

-This post has made it clear that meal frequency has an negligible effect on fat loss, metabolic adaptations and muscle growth.
-As long as you consume your daily caloric, macronutrient and micronutrient requirements for a given day, you can’t go wrong with meal frequency.
+Hopefully, this post has made it clear that meal frequency has a negligible effect on fat loss, metabolic adaptations, and muscle growth.
+As long as you reach your nutritional needs for a given day, meal frequency won’t make or break your progress.

-Therefore, how many meals you should consume per day, depends on your personal preference.
-Pick a meal frequency that is most enjoyable for you and stick with it.
+Therefore, how many meals you should consume per day mostly depends on your personal preference.
+Pick a meal frequency that is most enjoyable for you and you can stick with it.